pslucas0212/Part-4-Preparing-for-VMWare-Integration/README.md

 Subnet created.
 ```

-We can view the newly created subnet by clicking going to the left navigation bar and click Infrastructure -> Subnets.
+We can view the newly created subnet by  going to the side menu and then choose Infrastructure -> Subnets.
 If you don't see the newly created subnet, it's probably because you have not chosen the Operations Department for the organization and moline for the location.
 Check the top of the Satellite console.

 ![Infrastructure -> Subnets](/images/sat39.png)